-Total Credits: 300+ Level Cre edits
+Total Credits: 300± Level Cre dite

-4. Math and Science Required Courses
+4. Required Math Courses

-- You must list a total of 30 credits of Math and Science courses in section 4 and section 5 of this worksheet. - The math/statistics electives can be satisfied by any relevant 200+ level course, such as EIND 354.
+- You must list a total of 30 credits of Math and Science courses in section 4, section 5, and section 6 of this worksheet. - The math/statistics electives can be satisfied by any relevant 200+ level course, such as EIND 354.